kerrycobb/recipes/chili-sauce.md

 - Garlic (optional)

 ## Directions
-1. Preheat oven to 350&deg;F.
+1. Preheat oven to 350&deg;F or heat skillet.
-2. Spread chilis in a single layer on a baking sheet and roast for 5 minutes.
+2. Spread chilis in a single layer on a baking sheet and roast for 5 minutes or toast for 30 seconds on skillet.
+Chilis will become bitter if burned.
 3. Allow to cool and deseed.
 4. Add chilis and water to pot and bring to boil.
 5. Optionally roast onion and garlic.